 A recent report by the Institute of Medicine clearly states that, “… the health of populations and individuals is shaped by a wide range of factors in the social, economic, natural, built, and political environments”.
-As we enter the 21 st century, our challenge is to provide insights into the complex ways in which these domains interact to affect the public health.
+Our challenge is to provide insights into the complex ways in which these domains interact to affect the public health.
 At home we will need to deal with problems such as the expanding epidemic of obesity and associated chronic diseases, health disparities related to disease risk and lack of access to healthcare for individuals and families, the relatively high occurrence of medical errors and adverse events in healthcare facilities, environmental hazards, substance abuse and social violence, and threats to our food and water supplies.

 Public health's mission is to address the physical, mental and environmental concerns of populations at risk for disease and injury.
 Our school's mission is to promote and improve the health of the public through education, research, community service and leadership.
 We are committed to training public health professionals to address the extraordinary challenges, to seize opportunities and to develop solutions to some of the world's most important problems.